-The proposed contractual agreements with both the East Bay Community Recovery Project and the Community Health Academy were detailed by the Police Department within the context of the original proposal submission to the State of California, Office of Traffic Safety, for the Vehicle Occupancy Protection and Bicycle Safety grant program.
-In order for the OPD to be guaranteed receipt of the full grant award amount of \$491,305.00, OPD is mandated to enter into contractual agreement with both the East Bay Community Recovery Project and Community Health Academy based upon the Police Department's stipulations within the original proposal submission to utilize the services of these two agencies.
-Therefore, a waiver of the request for proposal/qualifications process for the contracts with the East Bay Community Recovery Project and the Community Health Academy would be in the best interest of the City.
+The proposed contractual agreements with the East Bay Community Recovery Project, the Oakland Police Activities League, and the Community Health Academy were detailed by the Police Department within the context of the original proposal submitted to the State of California, Office of Traffic Safety, for the Vehicle Occupancy Protection and Bicycle Safety grant program.
+In order for our agency to be guaranteed receipt of the full grant award amount of \$491,305.00 our agency is mandated to enter into contractual agreement with the East Bay Community Recovery Project, the Oakland Police Activities League (Oakland PAL), and the Community Health Academy based upon our agencies stipulations within the original proposal to utilize the services of said agencies.
+Therefore, a waiver of the request for proposal/qualifications process for the contracts with the East Bay Community Recovery Project, the Oakland PAL, and the Community Health Academy would be in the best interest of the City.

-Both the East Bay Community Recovery Project and the Community Health Academy have successful track records relative to the issues of public safety and youth violence prevention and intervention services within Oakland.
-In 2008, when the Police Department received its first bicycle/car seat grant from the State of California, both the East Bay Community Recovery Project and the Community Health Academy worked collaboratively with OPD to educate the public regarding vital traffic safety issues.
-To this extent the Department seeks to further our relationship with both of these agencies through the current initiative on a paid, contractual basis.
+The East Bay Community Recovery Project, Oakland PAL, and the Alameda County Public Health Department - Community Health Academy have successful track records relative to the issues of public safety and youth violence prevention and intervention services within Oakland.
+In 2008, when the Police Department received its first bicycle/car seat grant from the State of California, both the East Bay Community Recovery Project and the Alameda County Public Health Department - Community Health Academy worked collaboratively with our agency to educate the public regarding vital traffic safety issues.
+During the 2009/2010 fiscal year, similar activities were likewise enacted on a collaborative basis between our agency and Oakland PAL.
+To this extent, we are seeking to further our relationship with all three of these agencies through the current initiative on a paid contractual basis.